National Shrine of Saint Joseph (Karlovac): Sanctuary

 Following proclamation of Saint Joseph as a patron saint of Kingdom of Croatia by Croatian Sabor on 9 and 10 June 1687, Croatian bishops at their assembly in Split in 1972 confirmed "that the decision of the Croatian Sabor from 1687 is still in force, because the Sabor did not have in mind the abstract Croatian kingdom, but the Croatian people, who survive all vicissitudes surrounding their sovereignty...".

 Church construction started in 14 July 1968, with cornerstone blessed by then auxiliary bishop of Zagreb Franjo Kuharić; church was consecrated by archbishop Franjo Šeper on 15 September 1974.
 The main designer of the building was Josipa Šponar Muth.
 At Christmas in 1974, the sculpture of Saint Joseph was consecrated in the church.
 In 1975, bell tower was finished and sculpture of St. Mary was consercrated.
-Stations of the Cross was finished and placed in 1979.
+Stations of the Cross were finished and placed in 1979.
 In 1980, three church bells were purchased and dedicated to Saint Joseph (980 kg), Mother of God (520 kg) and Saint Francis of Assisi (297 kg), all of which were consecrated and blessed by archbishop mons.
 Franjo Kuharić.
 In 1983, the organ was installed and blessed by auxiliary bishop of Zagreb Mijo Škvorc.
 Stained glass elements were made by Croatian painter Josip Botteri Dini.

 Together with Zagreb Cathedral, Croatian National Shrine of Saint Mary of Marija Bistrica and Church of the Most Holy Trinity in Krašić, during 2016 Extraordinary Jubilee of Mercy it was among the four churches with Doors of Mercy in the Archdiocese of Zagreb.
-It is also one of the holy places of the 2025 Jubilee.
+It was also one of the holy places of the 2025 Jubilee.

 After a one year preparation, on 1 September 2021 Josip Botteri Dini started placing his altar mosaic with a scene of the Nativity of Jesus.
 At the time of its installation, it was the largest church mosaic in Croatia.
 The mosaic was blessed by auxiliary bishop of Zagreb Mijo Gorski on 8 December 2021.
 Mosaic consists of 168 surfaces with the total area of 120 m^{2} and 2,500 pieces of industrial and Murano glass.

+Basilica

+The rector, Msgr.
+Antun Sente, announced on January 21st, 2026, that the Dicastery for Divine Worship and the Discipline of the Sacraments had accepted the request of archbishop Dražen Kutleša to grant the shrine the title of basilica minor.
+At the end of January 2026, the official coat of arms of the basilica was presented, created by Tomislav Hačko, a priest of the Archdiocese of Zagreb.